 The hardest trophy to win in Canadian hockey?
-For the last 49 years, teams have faced off for the Centennial Cup, Canada’s National Junior A Championship, but only after claiming league and regional titles first.
+For the last 51 years, Junior A teams have faced off for the Centennial Cup, presented by Tim Hortons, but only after claiming league and regional titles first.
 Four regional representatives and a host team make up the field, and the 31 different championship teams have come from seven provinces.

-The Road to the Centennial Cup includes over 130 teams in 10 leagues – from Port Alberni, B.C., to Flin Flon, Man., to Campbellton, N.B.
-Once the 10 league champions have been decided, those teams meet for regional bragging rights, with champions of the Doyle Cup (Pacific – BCHL, AJHL), Anavet Cup (West – SJHL, MJHL), Dudley Hewitt Cup (Central – SIJHL, NOJHL, OJHL) and Fred Page Cup (East – CCHL, LHJQ, MHL) joining the hosts to play for the national title.
+The Road to the Centennial Cup includes 117 teams in nine leagues – from Canmore, Alta., to Flin Flon, Man., to Campbellton, N.B.
+Once the nine league champions have been decided, those teams meet for regional bragging rights, with champions of the Doyle Cup (Pacific – AJHL), Anavet Cup (West – SJHL, MJHL), Dudley Hewitt Cup (Central – SIJHL, NOJHL, OJHL) and Fred Page Cup (East – CCHL, LHJQ, MHL) joining the hosts to play for the national title.